To perform an outer join on data frames in R, you can use the merge()

 df2

 Yields below output.
-Since we are using both columns on the join we are not seeing duplicate columns.
+Since both columns are used in the join, we do not see any duplicate columns.

 # Load dplyr package